-- provides one or more individuals to perform work in and as part of a host’s business or undertaking where the individuals are workers for and entitled to be paid by the provider
+- supplies the individuals to perform work in and as part of a host’s business or undertaking and the provider is obliged to pay the individual for performance of the work

-- in the course of providing recruitment or placement services, recruits or places one or more individuals to perform work in and as part of a host’s business or undertaking and the provider procures or provides accommodation for some or all of the period that the individuals are working with the host
+- in the course of providing recruitment or placement services, recruits individuals for, or places the individuals with a host who has to pay the individuals to perform work in and as part of the host’s business or undertaking and the provider procures or provides accommodation for the individuals for some or all of the period that they are working with the host

-- in the course of conducting a contractor management service, recruits or places one or more individuals who are independent contractors to perform work in and as part of a host’s business or undertaking, and manages the contract performance by the independent contractor.
+- in the course of conducting contractor management services recruits the individuals as independent contractors to perform work in and as part of a host’s business or undertaking and manages the contract performance by the independent contractors

 Who is a labour hire worker?